 1You might be looking at the graph provided of $\tan(t)$ and argue that it in fact does not start at an asymptote.
-You are right in noticing this, however the theorem which provides us with the phase shift of tangent is different than that of cotangent.
+This observation is correct.
+However, the theorem which provides us with the phase shift of tangent is different than that of cotangent.
 It is specifically designed to place the graph of tangent so that it starts at an asymptote, and so for graphing purposes we may treat tangent as if it starts at an asymptote.